 This storyboard does not have a description.

-Cesare Beccaria (1738-1794) - one of the first to come up with why people commit crime
+Cesare Beccaria (1738-1794) was one of the first scholars to develop a systematic understanding of why people commit crime

 Explore Our Articles and Examples

 – Search for School-Safe, Creative Commons Photos (It Even Cites for You!